Entertaining Ideas

 How to Build the Best Charcuterie Spread

 The new trend among friends?
 Apps!
 Gone are the days when we all sat quietly in the dining room over a four-course meal.
 Now it's catching up in the kitchen together; balancing an appetizer plate in one hand and a wine glass in the other.
+And if you want to be a great host, the golden rule is simple: keep your guests well-fed and their glasses full.

 We may have ditched the sit-down dinners for standing hors d'ourves, but the sentiment remains the same: keep the food and conversation flowing.
 A charcuterie (say it with us: shar-koo-tuh-ree) platter is a great way to nab a few hostess points.
 It's all about presentation and Instagram-worthy finesse.
 Just remember to snap a picture before your guests dig in…